Modern Foreign Languages

 • J Stephenson (Director of Learning)

-Curriculum Intent for MFL
+MFL Curriculum Intent

 Learning a foreign language gives students a wide range of skills which can be used in a variety of contexts.
 Learning is themed around real world topics and issues which gradually introduces increasingly complex levels of language to stretch and challenge students.

-By studying French/Spanish, students
+By studying French, students

 • Are provided with opportunities to become resilient and independent learners;